 Activities here are the standard all–inclusive fare if you're looking for that.
 A kids' club has scheduled activities and they'll even give you a beeper.
 You can use boogie boards, play tennis, work out in a fitness center, take yoga classes, and watch theater shows.
 Off–site activities available for an extra fee include nearby golf, fishing, and boat excursion possibilities.
 A scheduled shuttle runs to downtown Puerto Vallarta.
 There's a spa on site for relaxation treatments and babysitting is reasonable.

-This is the first proper Puerto Vallarta resort to give the Nuevo Vallarta and Punta Mita ones any competition and apart from Garza Blanca on the southern end heading out of town, is the only one worth considering in the Jalisco part of the region.
+This is the first proper Puerto Vallarta resort to give the Nuevo Vallarta and Punta Mita ones any competition and apart from sister properties Mousai and Garza Blanca on the southern end heading out of town, is the only one worth considering south of the Marina near the center.